IGNF/las-digital-models/README.md

 	* CGAL-NN
 	* PDAL-IDW
 	* IDWquad
-6. output format, one of:
-	* ASC
-	* GeoTIFF _(default)_
-7. IDW argument 0
+6. IDW argument 0
 	* _If using PDAL-IDW:_ IDW interpolation radius in metres
 	* _If using IDWquad:_ The _starting_ radius/number of neighbours _k_ to query
-8. IDW argument 1: IDW interpolation power (exponent) in metres _(both for PDAL-IDW and IDWquad)_
+7. IDW argument 1: IDW interpolation power (exponent) in metres _(both for PDAL-IDW and IDWquad)_
-9. IDW argument 2:
+8. IDW argument 2:
 	* _If using PDAL-IDW:_ interpolation fallback window size
 	* _If using IDWquad:_ minimum number of points to find per quadrant
-10. IDW argument 3: query radius/number of neighbours _k_ to query, increment step value _(only for IDWquad)_
+9. IDW argument 3: query radius/number of neighbours _k_ to query, increment step value _(only for IDWquad)_
-11. IDW argument 4: IDWquad method, one of:
+10. IDW argument 4: IDWquad method, one of:
 	* radial _(for iterative radius increments)_
 	* k-nearest _(for iterative increments of how many neighbours to query)_
-12. IDW argument 5: IDWquad KD-tree query tolerance value _eps_
+11. IDW argument 5: IDWquad KD-tree query tolerance value _eps_
-13. IDW argument 6: IDWquad maximum number of iterations before declaring no-data and proceeding to next pixel
+12. IDW argument 6: IDWquad maximum number of iterations before declaring no-data and proceeding to next pixel

 An example call in the Windows Anaconda Prompt would be: